mdcrosby/animal-ai/docs/roadMap.md

 - [ ] Textures on objects
 - [ ] Containers (with/without wheels)
 - [ ] Adjustable arena size
+- [ ] This release may also incorporate some of the changes originally scheduled for 2.5.

 One of the golden rules of AAI2 was that it should never be possible to break physics just for the sake of setting up an experiment.
 This was quite limiting for setting up psychology experiments that test for violation of expectations.
 We will add an extra flag for test environments to mark them as 'test-only' and support some methods for setting up these experiments.
 We will also add a number of features for improving the types of experiments that AAI can be used for.